Parallel Sampling of Diffusion Models: Introduction

 Our method \textbf{ParaDiGMS} (Parallel Diffusion Generative Model Sampling) is the first general method that allows for the tradeoff between compute and sampling speed of pretrained diffusion models.
 Remarkably, ParaDiGMS is compatible with classifier-free guidance~\cite{ho2022classifier} and with prior fast sampling methods~\cite{song2021ddim, lu2022dpm} that reduce the number of denoising steps.
 In other words, we present an orthogonal solution that can form combinations with prior methods (which we call ParaDDPM, ParaDDIM, ParaDPMSolver) to trade both compute and quality for speed.

 We experiment with ParaDiGMS across a large range of robotics and image generation models, including Robosuite Square, PushT, Robosuite Kitchen, StableDiffusion-v2, and LSUN.
 Our method is strikingly consistent, providing an improvement across all tasks and all samplers (ParaDDPM, ParaDDIM, ParaDPMSolver) of around 2-4x speedup with no measurable decrease in quality on task reward, FID score, or CLIP score.
-For example, we improve the sample time of the 100-step action generation of DiffusionPolicy from 0.74s to 0.2s, and the 1000-step image generation of StableDiffusion-v2 on A100 GPUs from 50.0s to 16.2s.
+For example, we improve the sample time of the 100-step action generation of DiffusionPolicy from 0.74s to 0.2s, and the 1000-step image generation of StableDiffusion-v2 on A100 GPUs from 50.0s to 14.6s.
+Our improvements also extend to few-step image generation, showing speedups for as low as 50-step DDIM.
 By enabling these faster sampling speeds without quality degradation, ParaDiGMS can enhance exciting applications of diffusion models such as real-time execution of diffusion policies or interactive generation of images.